Seniors, Health Care Practitioners, Physical Wellness

 By Caryn Gehlmann, Clinical Aromatherapist

-In addition, recent studies show that anxiety is a common symptom for dementia patients, which exacerbates the symptoms of dementia itself.
+In addition, recent studies show that anxiety is a common symptom for dementia patients, which worsens the symptoms of dementia itself.
 And it certainly adds stress to the caregiver!
 Anxiety may be heightened at night and can contribute to what’s referred to as sundowning.
 Thankfully, research shows that aromatherapy can reduce anxiety and offer comfort to dementia patients.

 However, a well-researched, thoughtful approach to using aromatherapy for dementia patients is important.
 And to be clear, aromatherapy doesn’t “treat” dementia, it is simply a tool to cultivate comfort and support.
-Essential oils are not a substitute for medical treatment.
-It’s important to consult with healthcare professionals before using them for dementia patients.

 7 Essential Oils to Comfort and Support Individuals with Dementia

-Melissa: This precious oil, also called Lemon balm, has a light lemony scent that can gently relax people who are dealing with anxiety and insomnia, improve memory, and ease indigestion.
+Melissa has a light lemony scent that can gently relax people who are dealing with anxiety and insomnia, improve memory, and ease indigestion.
 (This precious oil is available as a more affordable dilute in our online store.)
 It is one of the most studied and researched oils on its effectiveness on dementia and Alzheimer’s.

-Frankincense: The earthy, grounding aroma of Frankincense is well-known to help with anxiety, stress, nervous tension, fear, and a restless mind.
+Frankincense is well-known to help with anxiety, stress, nervous tension, fear, and a restless mind.

-You can also choose an essential oil that triggers a pleasant scent memory for your loved one.
+I always say, listen to your nose, because the right essential oil will trigger a pleasant scent memory for your loved one.
 If your dad worked in his rose garden every day, you could see how he responds to the aroma of Rose.
-If your mom loved baking, maybe a blend of warm spices will help her feel relaxed.
-Individuals with dementia can have heightened sensitivities, so it’s good to start slow with new scents and observe how the person responds.
+If your mom loved baking, maybe a blend of warm spices will help her relax.

 Make sure you use high-quality essential oils that have been tested for purity.
 You can find application methods on each of our essential oils single and blend pages, as well as safety guidelines.